Entering the European market for cushion covers

 Tips:

-• Make sure you comply with the restrictions for the use of chemicals as laid down in REACH.
+- Comply with restrictions as laid down in REACH.

-• Do not use azo dyes that release forbidden aromatic amines.
-This includes checking your own suppliers and asking for certified azo-free dyes.
-Be aware that the legislation lists the aromatic amines, not the azo dyes that release them.
+- Do not use azo dyes that release forbidden aromatic amines.
+Also check that your suppliers follow this rule and ask them for certified azo-free dyes.
+Be aware that the legislation lists aromatic amines, not the azo dyes that release them.

-• Follow developments in the field of flame retardants, as new alternatives are being developed.
-You can do so for instance through pinfa.
+- Follow developments in the field of flame retardants, for instance through pinfa.

-• For information and tips from the European Chemical Agency (ECHA), see for instance REACH Annex XVII (a list of all restricted chemicals), information for non-EU companies and questions & answers.
+- Explore information and tips from the European Chemical Agency (ECHA), like its list of all restricted chemicals (REACH Annex XVII), information for non-EU companies and questions & answers.

 Textile Regulation

-The European Textile Regulation (1007/2011) states that textile products must be labelled or marked, to ensure that consumers know what they are buying.
-The regulation applies to all products that contain at least 80% (by weight) of textile fibres.
-These products must have a label that states their full fibre composition and, if applicable, the presence of non-textile parts of animal origin.
-The label needs to be durable, easily legible, visible and accessible.
-It should be printed in all the official national languages of the European countries the product is sold in.
+The Textile Regulation (EU 1007/2011) states that products containing ≥80% textile fibres must be labelled or marked.
+The label must state their full fibre composition and, if applicable, the presence of non-textile parts of animal origin.
+It must be durable, easily legible, visible and accessible.
+The label should be printed in all official national languages of the European countries where the product is sold.

 Tips: